JeanBaptisteServais/algorythme-g-n-tique---probleme-du-voyageur/README.md

 # algorythme-g-n-tique---probleme-du-voyageur
 traveller problem, algorythme génétic and mutation technicsss

-Can for example we can propose the minus road for navigate into a store and search quickly toilet, or with the preferance of the person propose him minimum road with store feeling
+Can for example we can propose the minus road for navigate into a store and search quickly toilet, or with the preferance of the person propose him minimum road with store feeling on a A point to a B point

 2 choices of points (euclidean or number 0 - x) choice to stop (stabilisation of the better road of 2000 générations)